home-controller/homeauto_network/DESIGN.md

 Max at one level is 5 after that 1 bit is added at the opposite level but this can add to the length of time needed to send a frame.

-#### By default the minimum bit length is:
+#### By default the minimum bit length is

 1. No.bits for start of frame: 2
 2. for RTR (Remote Transmission Request): 1
-2. for length: 3
+3. for length: 3
-3. for message id: 8
+4. for message id: 8
-4. data: 0
+5. data: 0
-5. [4+1] for CRC: 5
+6. [4+1] for CRC: 5
-6. [1+1] ack, Any unit on line will pull the Ack bit low on receiving Error
+7. [1+1] ack, Any unit on line will pull the Ack bit low on receiving Error
-7. 1+1 Ack (message handled)
+8. 1+1 Ack (message handled)
-8. 7 end of frame.
+9. 7 end of frame.

 so:
 2+3+8+(4+1)+(1+1)+(1+1)+7 = 29 but if there are 5 bits of the same value in a row